| |

 |

-of Chinese bamboo trees, pretty trailing flowers and exotic
+panorama of Chinese bamboo trees, pretty trailing flowers

-birds. its scenic panorama, extending around the room, portrays
+and exotic birds. its scenic panorama, extending around

-hand in water-colours onto extremely thin, hand made sheets
+onto extremely thin, hand made sheets of Chinese paper,

-of Chinese paper, which were first pasted together to give a
+which were first pasted together to give a 'length' of

-'length' of wallpaper.
-This type of wallpaper was particularly
+wallpaper.
+This type of wallpaper was particularly fashionable

-fashionable in the grand rooms of stately homes in the 18th
+in the grand rooms of stately homes in the 18th and early

-and early 19th centuries.
-Along with the general fascination
+19th centuries.
+Along with the general fascination at

-were carried, most famously, by the ships of the East India
+They were carried, most famously, by the ships of the

-Inked inscriptions found during conservation on the reverse
+of "India Papers".
+Inked inscriptions found during conservation

 | |